Root Canal Therapy in Toronto | Don’t let your tooth die of toothache.

 The treated and restored tooth/teeth can last for a lifetime if proper care is given.
 Tooth decay can still occur in treated teeth, therefore it is necessary to maintain good oral hygiene and regular dental exams.

-To know more about Root canal therapy, contact us or visit our dental practice at 639 St. Clair Ave.
+To know more about Root canal treatment, contact us or visit our dental practice at 639 St. Clair Ave.
 W. Toronto, Ontario!